 It's never too early to investigate what fellowship opportunities are available to you!
-Start by attending an info session, as well as seeking conversations with your faculty and advisors.
+Start by setting up an individual appointment with Meredith or Elizabeth, as well as by seeking conversations with your faculty and advisors.
 Fellowships span the disciplines, encompassing all areas of study whether you are a budding economist, biologist, novelist, artist, or historian.
 Taking some small classes and building relationships with your professors are also two excellent ways to "begin" on the path of doing more independent work.
-And as early as the spring of your first year, you can apply for Brandeis programs such as the Schiff Fellowship or the Undergraduate Research Fund (URF).
+And as early as the spring of your first year, you can apply for Brandeis programs such as the Schiff Fellowship or the Provost's Undergraduate Research Fund (URF).

 What are your academic strengths and passions?

 Which of your academic achievements have given you the most satisfaction?

 Which professors know you the best, and what do you think they might say about you in a letter of recommendation?